Unico Connect

 B2B WhatsApp Order Agent

-A B2B commerce client came to us with a specific problem: their sales team was manually transcribing orders that came in via WhatsApp, in three languages, with significant error rates and processing delays.
-The manual process was slow, error-prone, and not scalable.
+A B2B commerce client faced a challenge: their sales team manually transcribed orders via WhatsApp in three languages with significant error rates and processing delays.

-We built a voice-to-order agent that runs entirely through WhatsApp Business API.
-Customers send a voice message in English, Hindi, or Gujarati.
-The agent transcribes the audio using OpenAI Whisper, parses the order intent using a fine-tuned instruction model, maps SKUs and quantities to their order management system, and creates a confirmed order with a summary sent back to the customer, all within seconds.
+We built a voice-to-order agent running entirely through WhatsApp Business API.
+Customers send voice messages in English, Hindi, or Gujarati.
+The agent transcribes audio using OpenAI Whisper, parses order intent using a fine-tuned instruction model, maps SKUs and quantities to their order management system, and creates a confirmed order with summary sent back to the customer, all within seconds.

-The results: 60% faster order processing and 40% reduction in order errors.
-The system handles three languages natively, with voice ordering as the primary input method.
+Results: 60% faster order processing and 40% reduction in order errors.
+The system natively handles three languages, with voice ordering as the primary input method.

 AI Tutor: Highlands Community Charter School

-A different kind of deployment.
-For Highlands Community Charter School, we built an AI tutoring system that serves 15,000+ students.
-The system integrates with existing curriculum infrastructure and supports English language acquisition for students learning in a second language.
+For Highlands Community Charter School, we built an AI tutoring system serving 15,000+ students, integrating with existing curriculum infrastructure and supporting English language acquisition for students learning English as a second language.

 How Do AI Model Costs Factor In?

-This is where most cost guides mislead readers.
-The development cost is a one-time (or periodic) investment.
-The model inference cost is ongoing and scales with usage.
-They are separate budget lines and need to be planned separately.
+Development cost is a one-time or periodic investment.
+Model inference cost is ongoing and scales with usage.
+These are separate budget lines requiring independent planning.

 How Token Pricing Works

-LLMs charge per token, where a token is roughly 0.75 words.
-Every message sent to the model (input) and every response generated (output) costs tokens.
-Most production agents use both input tokens (the prompt, context, and retrieved documents) and output tokens (the generated response or action).
-Frontier models typically charge more for output tokens than input tokens.
+LLMs charge per token, where roughly 0.75 words equals one token.
+Every message sent to the model (input) and every response generated (output) incurs token cost.
+Production agents typically use both input tokens and output tokens.

-Important note: LLM pricing changes frequently as competition increases and models improve.
-The numbers above are approximations only.
-Always verify current per-token pricing directly with OpenAI, Anthropic, or Google before finalizing your budget.
+Important note: LLM pricing changes frequently.
+Always verify current per-token pricing directly with OpenAI, Anthropic, or Google before finalising budgets.

 Strategies to Control Inference Costs